Our Lawyers Ensure Quality

 James Bach received his undergraduate degree from Dartmouth College and his law degree from Hastings College of the Law.
 He has been working with immigration cases for several decades, and has lectured extensively and written articles and books on immigration law.

 Mr. Bach's books include The HR Manager's Guide To Immigration Law (2011) and How To Secure Your H-1B Visa (2013).
 His lectures -- "Immigration Opportunities for the World's Top Athletes, Artists, Performers and Scientists" and "Avoiding Liability in H-1B Cases" -- have been accepted by the California State Bar for providing specialty education credits to immigration attorneys.
 Other MCLE*-approved lectures have included "The Essentials of Family-Based Immigration", "Social Security Administration No-Match Letters", and "Immigration Solutions for Engineers and Scientists."
-Mr. Bach was a speaker at the AILA national convention in Boston in 2014 and at the Dartmouth Lawyers Association conference in 2018.
+Mr. Bach was a speaker at the AILA convention in Boston in 2014, the AILA convention in Los Angeles in 2022, and at the Dartmouth Lawyers Association conference in 2018.

 Mr. Bach's nonprofessional interests include mountain biking, swimming, hiking, literature, and ancient history.
 He and his wife Sharon have three adult children and celebrate their 35th anniversary this year.